 Security plans are in place but there are weak spots

-Workplace security is so critical that 99% of IT and Security professionals have someone directly responsible for setting up the policies and tools their spaces need to keep their people, property, and data safe.
+Workplace security is so critical that 99% of IT and Security professionals have someone directly responsible for setting up the workplace security policies and tools their spaces need to keep their people, property, and data safe.
 This includes both dedicated internal security teams, employees themselves, and outside companies.